gaboesquivel/gaboesquivel.com/content/bio.md

 In 2007 I started my Software Engineering studies at CenfoTec University in San José where I discovered my passion software and product development and the potential of the Web Platform.

-Around 2009 I got first job as Web Developer builting wordpress sites and around a year later I was hired as UI Engineer for americanexpress.com through an outsourcing company based in Costa Rica.
+By the end of 2009 I got my first job as Web Developer building wordpress sites and around a year later I was hired as UI Engineer for americanexpress.com through an outsourcing company based in Costa Rica.

 In 2010 I started Costa Rica JS, a meetup group in San José for people interested applications development with JavaScript.
 At the time Node.js was starting the get traction and SPA frameworks where blooming.
 Today the Costa Rican JS community is the largest meetup in Central America with more than 1600 members.